Skip to content

 Add your second platform.
 Mastered Twitter/X?
 Add Reddit.
 Strong on Reddit?
 Add TikTok for broader top-of-funnel reach.

-Retention Focus at $500-$2,000
+Retention Focus

 Every subscriber who cancels costs you real money.
-Improving retention has the exact same financial effect as gaining new subscribers — but it’s often cheaper and faster.
+Improving retention has the same financial effect as gaining new subscribers — but it’s often cheaper and faster.

 • Track your renewal rate weekly